What are the most powerful creatures by type in 5th edition? The results might surprise you!

 In this post, I have picked out the creature with the highest challenge rating (CR) for each of the 14 categories in the Monster Manual: aberration, beast, celestial, construct, dragon, elemental, fey, fiend, giant, humanoid, monstrosity, ooze, plant, and undead.
 I have tried to stick to official 5th edition material (supplements and adventures as well as core rulebooks) with only occasional extras like Minsc and Boo’s Journal of Villainy, a DMs Guild release.
 All entries are correct as of Mordenkainen Presents: Monsters of the Multiverse, but if I’m wrong, please correct me in the comments.

 Warning: mild spoilers ahead.
-(That said, I don’t think anyone will be massively surprised to learn that Tiamat is the final boss of Rise of Tiamat.)
+(That said, I don’t think anyone will be massively surprised to learn that the final boss of Rise of Tiamat is, er, Tiamat.)

 Aberration: Dyrrn, CR 24 (Eberron: Rising from the Last War)

 Dyrnn the Corruptor is one of the Daelkyr, extraplanar creatures native to the realm of Xoriat in the Eberron campaign setting.
 Bound to Khyber, the underworld, he is considered to be the most powerful of the Daelkyr and is credited with the creation of dolgrims, dolgaunts, and doppelgangers.
 Surprisingly, in the 2014 Monster Manual, there is no aberration more powerful than the beholder.

 Honourable mentions: Ssendam the Slaad Lord of Madness (Minsc and Boo) is CR 23.
 The elder brain dragon in Fizban’s Treasury of Dragons is CR 22.
 Belashyrra, another of the Daelkyr, is also CR 22.

 Beast: Bhaal, ravager form, CR 24 (Minsc and Boo)